School lunches coming for remote learners

 The district announced Sept.
 7 the extension of a USDA program providing free lunches to all students.
 That program, a response to COVID-19, funded lunches for Newton students throughout the summer months.
 It will now fund lunches through Dec.
 31.

-The Kansan had inquired multiple times in the weeks before school about the lunch program — specifically asking what plans were in place for the distribution of meals for students attending school online.

-On Sept.
-10, the Kansan contacted three board of education members asking about the distribution plan.
-None of those board members chose to speak on the record.

-Van Rankin was meeting with meal program staff to chart a path forward, which has been occurring on a weekly basis.
-The previous week, Van Rankin and meal program staff attended a webinar by the Kansas State Department of Education dedicated to the federal funding changes.
+Van Rankin has been meeting weekly with meal program staff to chart a path forward.
+Last week, Van Rankin and meal program staff attended a webinar by the Kansas State Department of Education dedicated to the federal funding changes.

 "(Staff) is working very hard to figure out the logistics, as we have to be careful that we have processes in place to ensure our hybrid students are only getting three meals when we are in that mode of operation — rather than five, which our remote students would receive," Van Rankin said.
 "We would only qualify for the reimbursement for five total, thus costing the district more money."